mahfuztbt/XJTU/README.md

-# XJTU
-What i am learning from xjtu

-Principle of Data Communication

-update....

-new semester added
-.
+# XJTUThe courses I took at XJTU.
+26.07.2024------------I am done with my classes, no more class no more homework from today.
+The last class was AI and Intelligent Robots